Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Mean-Value Calculus

 It calculates the proportion of the interval for which $b$ holds as a value in the unit interval $[0,1]$ in $\real$, hence as a probability, so that $\theta: \Int \to S(\real)\to [0,1]$.
 For a point interval, by definition, the mean value is the value of $b$ at that point.

-To characterise the convolution algebra of mean values of MVC we can now use a target algebra over $[0,1]$ in which supremum is interpreted as either $\min$ or $\max$. \begin{lemma} $([0,1], \ge, \cdot, 1)$ is a distributive abelian unital quantale with $\min$ as supremum. \end{lemma} Dually, of course, $([0,1], \le, \cdot, 1)$ is a distributive abelian unital quantale with $\max$ as supremum.
-Lifting results similar to Corollary~\ref{P:duration-quantale} are now straightforward. \begin{corollary} $\{\theta\, b\mid b\in \Int \}$ forms a weak distributive quantale. \end{corollary} Depending on the choice of $\min$ or $\max$ we obtain once more the two convolutions
+To characterise the convolution algebra of mean values of MVC we can now use the target quantales over $[0,1]$ from Example~\ref{ex:quantales}, that is, $([0,1],\le,\cdot,1)$, $([0,1],\le,\min,1)$ or $([0,1],\ge,\max,0)$.
+Lifting results similar to Corollary~\ref{P:duration-quantale} are now straightforward. \begin{cor} $\{\theta\, b\mid b\in \Int \}$ forms a weak distributive quantale. \end{cor} Depending on the choice of the target quantale, we obtain the following convolutions

-similarly to those for durations, but with values taken in $[0,1]$ and multiplication instead of addition.
-We could formally obtain a unit of composition as in DC, but the value $-\infty$ would have to be added to $[0,1]$ in the $\min$-case and the notion of mean value would have to be extended to diverging integrals and non-integrable stream predicates as before.
-This is straightforward and need not be repeated.